I’m on a mission.

 You might miss your old junk at first, because it’s familiar.
 Starting something new always offers a learning curve.When we allow God to empty us of junk, we make more room for joy, more room for strength. #ComeWithMe Click To Tweet

-The more we offer up our junk, the more you start to recognize it as junk.
+It happens.
+We are human and sometimes we realize that the old junk is right back where we don’t wan it.
+Offer it back up.
+The more we offer up our junk, the more we start to recognize it as junk.

 Day #3 of Living a Life of Thank You.